Mayano Top Gun: 1996: four-year-old season

-In March 1996, Mayano Top Gun was matched against the 1993 Japanese Horse of the Year Narita Brian in the Hanshin Daishoten and was beaten into second place.
+In March 1996, Mayano Top Gun was matched against the 1994 Japanese Horse of the Year Narita Brian in the Hanshin Daishoten and was beaten into second place.
 In June at Kyoto he recorded his biggest success as a four-year-old when he won the Takarazuka Kinen over 2200 metres, beating Sunday Branch and the mare Dance Partner.
-Later in the year he finished second to Bubble Gum Fellow in the Autumn edition of the Tenno Sho.
+Later in the year he finished second to Bubble Gum Fellow in the autumn edition of the Tenno Sho.

 1997: five-year-old season

 In March 1997, Mayano Top Gun won the Hanshin Daishoten from Big Symbol and Gigaton.
 A month later he contested the Spring edition of the Tenno Sho over 3200 metres at Kyoto.
-He won from Sakura Laurel (winner of the race in 1996) with Marvelous Sunday in third place.
+He won from Sakura Laurel (winner of the race in 1996), with Marvelous Sunday in third place.

 Assessment and awards

-In 1995, Mayano Top Gun was voted Japanese Horse of the Year and Best Three-year-old Colt.
+In 1995, Mayano Top Gun was voted Japanese Horse of the Year and the Best Three-year-old Colt.

+In Popular Culture

+An anthropomorphized version of Mayano Top Gun appears in the Uma Musume: Pretty Derby franchise.